 I went to Garden of the Gods in Colorado Springs, CO over a decade ago and remembered it being beautiful, but hadn’t returned since.
-Now that we have 4 kids, we thought it would be fun to bring kids to Garden of the Gods.
+Now that we have 4 kids, we thought it would be fun to visit Garden of the Gods with kids.
+We love the easy, accessible trail through the garden that is ideal for families.

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.